 Just like all squares are rectangle but not all rectangles are square, all Khadi is handloom but not all handloom fabrics can qualify as Khadi.
 While, it is necessary for Khadi fabrics to be made using handspun yarn, no such boundation is put on handloom fabrics.
 Which means that any type of yarn (mill made, man-made, natural, handspun) can be used on a handloom to make a length of fabric.

 And lastly, What is the difference between Khadi & Linen?

 There is a general misconception that Khadi & Linen are the same thing.
-And probably, the culprit for this is the differential dyeing and uneven look that comes in the weave of the fabrics which are being marketed by Linen brands and has been extensively been used in Khadi as well.
+And probably, the culprit for this is the differential dyeing and uneven look that comes in the weave of the fabrics which are being marketed by Linen brands, has been extensively used in Khadi as well.
 But this doesn’t serve as an answer.